takenet/blip-toolkit/src/components/blipSelect/README.md

 #### `onInputChange` - function

+**autocomplete mode only**.
 Callback executed on every input change.
 Every `BlipSelect` event that receives any argument, has the follows structure:

 ```js
 {